dimitri-nicolo/calico/maintenance/mcm/change-cluster-type.md

 #### Change a standalone cluster to a management cluster

-1. Change your installation type to `Management`.

-    ```bash
-    kubectl patch installations.operator.tigera.io default --type merge -p '{"spec":{"clusterManagementType":"Management"}}'
-    ```
 1. Create a service to expose the management cluster.
    The following example of a NodePort service may not be suitable for production and high availability.
-For options, see [Fine-tune multi-cluster management for production]({{site.baseurl}}/getting-started/mcm/fine-tune-deployment).
+For options, see [Fine-tune multi-cluster management for production]({{site.baseurl}}/maintenance/mcm/fine-tune-deployment).

-1. Apply the following service manifest.
+   Apply the following service manifest.

    ```bash
    kubectl create -f - <<EOF